 A roof coating is a great alternative to re-roofing.
 If your roof is still in sound structural condition but requires protection against time and the elements, then it is a great candidate for roof coating.
 Read our pages about spray polyurethane foam and silicone roof coating to get an overview of each material.
 This post will address common differences and similarities between the best roof coating types.
-A roof coating comparison of foam and silicone coating materials from Gaco Western to help you make a decision on what type of roof coating is best for your unique needs.
+A look at the roof coating pros and cons between foam and silicone coating materials to help you make a decision on what type of roof coating is best for your unique needs.

 Requirements for Foam and Silicone